NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 - Flat vs hierarchical commands
 - is `--derivation` a good flag?

-## Step 3: Stabilize the rest of the CLI, without Flakes
+## Step 3: Audit, refine, and stabilize the rest of the CLI, without Flakes

 If the deadline for step 1 is *not* met, we jump directly to this step, skipping step 2.